BristolRSE/block_play_ml/README.md

 If conda is already installed (e.g. through an [Anaconda](https://www.anaconda.com/) distribution or an existing [Miniconda](https://docs.conda.io/en/latest/miniconda.html) installation), you may be able to skip this step and proceed straight to installing packages (below).

 * Download Miniconda (Miniconda3 Windows 64-bit) from the [Miniconda downloads page](https://docs.conda.io/en/latest/miniconda.html)
-  - Select the download the latest Python version, 3.9 (this does not affect the version we will use, since conda will automatically install the correct version)
+  - Select the download for the latest Python version, 3.9 (this does not affect the version we will use, since conda will automatically install the correct version)
 * Run the installer
   - Accept the license
   - Select "Just Me" option for installation